sherlockfog/sherlockfog/README.md

 Installation
 ============

-SherlockFog has been designed to be easily deployable.
+SherlockFog has been designed to be easy to install and deploy.
-Since it is executed only on a single node, the Python dependencies needn't be installed elsewhere.
+Since it is executed only on a single node, the Python dependencies don't have to be installed elsewhere.
-The command line tools that have been mentioned in the previous section, however, must be available in worker nodes.
+The command line tools that have been mentioned in the previous section, however, must be available in worker nodes as well.

-Additionally, the coordinator must be able to connect to worker nodes via password-less SSH with appropriate privileges (e.g. root access).
+Additionally, the coordinator must be allowed to connect to worker nodes via password-less SSH with appropriate privileges (i.e. root access).

-Worker nodes don't require being in the same physical network, as long as all IP traffic between nodes is forwarded unrestricted.
+Worker nodes don't require being in the same physical network as long as all IP traffic between nodes is forwarded in an unrestricted way.

 Command Line Arguments
 ======================